mikoiv/MicrosoftSentinel-ShodanMonitor/README.md

 In this proof of concept security and authentication is just based on making sure you transfer the custom Logic App HTTP listener URL to Shodan in a secure manner.

 I created the solution as a quick test in the Logic App UI, so no automation template for you just yet.
+Manually exported code from the Logic App is included, so you can have a look at that.